Krispy145/pls_cli/packages/app/template/lib/docs/deploy.md

   - run `firebase init`
   - follow prompts to setup hosting for the {envirnment} project

-And thats it, you should be able to use the `oasis deploy` cli command now to deploy to web.
+And thats it, you should be able to use the `yak deploy` cli command now to deploy to web.

 ### CLI Command Usage

-- `oasis deploy` from **root** of Project folder
+- `yak deploy` from **root** of Project folder

 * Select environment (from options)